Petrel Point Nature Reserve

 Showy lady's slipper

 The meadow marshes support a diverse community of carnivorous plants, including horned bladderworts, sundews and pitcher plants.
-Orchid lovers will find showy lady's slippers, rose pogonia, grass-pink, purple fringed orchids and broad-leaved twayblade scattered throughout the reserve.
+Orchid lovers will find showy lady's slippers, rose pogonia, grass-pink, small purple-fringed orchids and broad-leaved twayblade scattered throughout the reserve.

 There are a number of other interesting areas nearby, including the Oliphant Fen, Reid Point Conservation Area, Walker Woods Conservation Area and Sauble Falls Provincial Park.
 Ontario Nature helped raise funds to purchase the Reid Point and Walker Woods properties.